Bots

 A bot goes through the following states:

 - Deploying — The compute instance is being provisioned.
 This typically takes under a minute.
+No charges are incurred during provisioning.

 Assigning API Keys